 The vertical, four-story Lantern is lit each evening, a dramatic tower of light at the southwest corner marking the campus entry.
-The Lantern is a steadfast source of light in the night and an iconic new Oklahoma City landmark suggesting creativity.
+The Lantern is a steadfast source of light in the night and an iconic new Oklahoma City landmark.

-The after-sunrise light grazes the aluminum skin creating shade, shadow and color.
-The textural variation and folding façade cause the building to capture, reflect and hold light with color ranging from gold to blue.
+The post-sunrise light grazes the aluminum skin creating shade, shadow and color.
+The textural variation and folding façade capture, reflect and hold light with colors ranging from gold to blue.
 The fourth-floor sunscreen on the upper right controls the southwest sun.
 The lantern is on the left and is 50% transparent.

-To the east at the main entrance, a sculptural porte-cochère adds elegance and offers guests protection from the elements on arrival.
-The canopy is supported by three steel columns inspired by the tall grass prairies of Oklahoma, with a single steel member reaching beyond the canopy tip as if to reach for creative inspiration.
-The winter sunrise causes the aluminum skin glisten to and hold the color of the light.
+To the east, a sculptural canopy adds elegance and protection from the elements on arrival.
+Inspired by the tall grass prairies of Oklahoma, three steel columns support the structure, with a single steel member reaching beyond its tip.
+A winter sunrise causes the aluminum skin to glisten and hold the color of the light.

 The northeast corner at sunrise is washed in pink and blue and the windows give you a glimpse of the horizon.
 The entry canopy on the left frames downtown beyond.
 To the right is the second floor terrace.

-The north side of the building gets no direct light in winter, yet it responds to the unseen light from the north.
-Near sunset the open roof edge is backlit and reacts with hot reflections.
+The north side of the building receives no direct light in winter, yet it responds to the unseen light from the north.
+Near sunset, the open roof edge is backlit and reacts with hot reflections.
 50% open fins outline the roof and create a transparent enclosure for the mechanical equipment.
-The light tower on the right provides necessary lighting for the terrace and the great lawn.
+The light tower illuminates the terrace and the ground-level lawn.
 The large square windows are the dance rehearsal space.

-These details are a demonstration of reflection, reaction, and pattern on the west side of the sunscreen for the terrace.
-A rain through concrete panel provides the walking surface.
-The light lines remind us of chalk on concrete.
+Details demonstrating the pattern of reaction and reflection on the west side of the sunscreen for the terrace.
+A rain-through concrete panel provides the walking surface.

 The northwest corner of the building as seen on a snowy winter day.
 With gray skies, the building reflects a shimmering steel gray to match.